ireney2050/ireney2050.github.io/about.md

 ---
 # Irene Y.

-> Hi, I’m a data science and analytics professional passionate about transforming complex data into actionable insights.
-My work bridges **data science, automation, and applied AI**, helping people make smarter, faster, and more scalable decisions. 🌊.
+> Skilled in transforming complex datasets into actionable insights.
+Proven ability to integrate data science, automation, and applied AI to enable smarter, faster, and scalable solutions 🌊.

 ## ☎️ Contact